Repairing Damaged Ceramic Is Tricky

 Ceramic art is difficult to restore.
 You can't re-fire pottery.
 I'd heard this but wanting to make sure, so I checked with a local potter.
 Sure enough, you can't fill a crack or missing piece with clay, re-glaze it, and place it back in a kiln.
-You just can't re-fire pottery without destroying the original surface glaze and causing even more damage.
+You just can't re-fire pottery without causing even more damage.

-The only is to fill the cracks, grind away the filler to match the ceramic texture, and then match the colors and glaze with paint.
+The only solution is to fill cracks, grind away the filler to match the ceramic texture, and then match the colors and glaze with paint.

 I chose a white epoxy, color-fast acrylic paints, and various Dremel tool accessories for working the epoxy to match the surface texture.

 It took about 30 hours.
 The most fun was applying many layers of paint to match that glazed and textured surface.
 I stretched the work over many months with permission from Claire who was in no hurry.